Case StudyWavelength 3.0

 We explored grants and helped in grant applications, and also set off to create a campaign to align with Australia’s first giveOUTday in 2019, which helps raise funds for LGBTIQ causes.
 The campaign was successful in raising funds to create the new website, new visual design, and through a social enterprise partnership with Go1, we started setting up the online course.

-Supporting Wavelength to grow, spot opportunities, receive funding, and expand their national-first LGBTIQ health education program digitally
+Supporting Wavelength to grow, receive funding, and provide their national-first LGBTIQ medical education digitally

 “Social Good Outpost was instrumental in getting Wavelength up and running.
 Without their support, this project would have easily fizzled out after the initial pilot program.
 Their professionalism and willingness to go the extra mile has meant medical students across Australia have been able to access Wavelength and learn about LGBTIQ health.
 The feedback we have received for their work has been fantastic.
 I could not recommend Social Good Outpost enough!”